dailystory/docs/articles/integrations/wordpress.md

 {
-	title: 'WordPress Integration',
+	title: 'DailyStory + WordPress',
 	description: 'Integration for DailyStory and WordPress' }
-# WordPress Integration for DailyStory
+# DailyStory + WordPress
-DailyStory enables integration with WordPress that is simple to setup and easy to use.
+The DailyStory + WordPress integration is simple to setup and easy to use.
 The integration makes use of a [DailyStory plugin for WordPress](/install/wordpress).
 Just install the plugin and you'll be ready to use the integration.

 > The DailyStory WordPress plugin adds DailyStory visitor tracking to your WordPress website and also enables the DailyStory WordPress shortcodes.